Toric moment mappings and Riemannian structures: A Klein correspondence

 \section{A Klein correspondence}

-In Section 2, we introduced the symplectic fibrations of $SU(4)$ coadjoint orbits.
-Consider the lower part of the first (left-hand) diagram in \rf{trianglefibr3}.
-The projections $\pi_1$ and $\pi_2$ can be understood in terms of the classical Klein correspondence in which $\sG\cong\Gr_2(\C^4)$ is identified with a non-degenerate quadric in $\mathbb{P}(\Lambda^2\C^4)$.
-Here is a summary:\smallbreak
+In Section 2, we introduced the symplectic fibrations of $SO(6)$ coadjoint orbits.
+Consider the lower part of the first and the third diagram in \rf{trianglefibr3}.
+The projections $\pi_1$ and $\pi_2$ (resp. $\pi_1''$, $\pi_2''$) can be understood in terms of the classical Klein correspondence in which $\sG=\Gr_2(\R^6)\cong\Gr_2(\C^4)$ is identified with a non-degenerate quadric in $\mathbb{P}(\Lambda^2\C^4)$:\smallbreak

 1. $\sG$ parametrizes the projective lines $\CP^1$ in $\CP^3$.\smallbreak

 2. A point $x\in\CP^3$ determines an $\alpha$-plane in $\sG$, consisting of all the lines passing through that point.\smallbreak